Skip to Content

 After spending some time at the waterfall, continue along the pass and into Buttermere.

 They will likely have free parking if you’re staying somewhere in the village.
-Otherwise, there are a couple of pay & displays and even free lay-bys if you don’t mind hunting for one.
+Otherwise, there are a couple of pay & displays and the odd free lay-by if you don’t mind hunting for one.

 We parked by the neighbouring lake, Crummock.
 It’s a 10-15 minute walk from Buttermere Lake, but it’s less busy, so there’s more chance of finding a free parking spot.